Quiksilver: Recent corporate history

 Quiksilver emerged from bankruptcy in early 2016, and the company once again became privately held, with Oaktree Capital Management as the majority shareholder.
 By the end of 2016, their retail presence had significantly diminished after restructuring by Oaktree.

 The company's name was changed in March 2017 to Boardriders, Inc., and it is the owner of the Quiksilver, Roxy, and DC Shoes brands.
 Boardriders purchased Billabong International Limited in 2018.

 On 30 January 2018, the global CEO of Boardriders, Pierre Agnes, was declared missing after his powerboat washed ashore without him near Biarritz, France, after he radioed in to delay his return in thick fog conditions.
 A search operation by air and sea was launched the same day.
 The search was called off a few days later, as he was declared lost at sea and presumed dead.
 Dave Tanner, the company's former chief turnaround officer, became CEO on 6 February 2018.

 Boardriders, Inc. owns Quiksilver, Roxy, DC Shoes, Billabong, Element, Von Zipper, RVCA, and XCEL.

 In April 2023, Authentic Brands Group made a binding offer to acquire Boardriders, Inc. for US$1.25 billion.

 On February 2, 2025, Liberated Brands, owner of Quiksilver and Roxy retail stores in the US, filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $100 million and $500 million.
 The company announced the closure of all remaining Quiksilver and Roxy locations in the US, with liquidation sales beginning a week before the bankruptcy.

+May 2026, ROXY began winding down its two decades of business in Taiwan, with final store closures set for the end of summer.